 Causes of inverted-U shape

-• Migration: there will be an increase in demand for labour in the modern industrial sector with continuous development.
+- Migration: there will be an increase in demand for labour in the modern industrial sector with continuous development.
 Rural labour will start migrating to urban industrial centres, which are generally characterized by higher wages and inequality.
 As the modern sector grows with development, an inverted U-shape will emerge as the economy moves from the traditional to the modern economy.
 Because political institutions such as labour unions are created, it will increase the incomes of lower-wage workers.
-This will contribute to bridging the income gap and help in reducing the inequalities as the economy develops.
+Therefore, this will contribute to bridging the income gap and help in reducing the inequalities as the economy develops.

-• Returns to education: initially, returns to education will see a huge rise as demand for skilled labour rises with development.
+- Returns to education: initially, returns to education will see a huge rise as demand for skilled labour rises with development.
 Skilled labour is associated with higher wages leading to increasing inequality.
 Hence, the Gini coefficient will increase in the beginning.
 However, the supply of educated labour will keep growing and the proportion of unskilled labour will fall with further development.
 Hence, inequalities in income will start falling with a rise in the proportion of the skilled labour force leading to an inverted U-shape.

 Criticism

-• Kuznets himself advocated that his hypothesis was based on insufficient data.
+- Kuznets himself advocated that his hypothesis was based on insufficient data.
 It was based on very short time period data.

-• The role of political and social reforms has been completely ignored in the hypothesis.
+- The role of political and social reforms has been completely ignored in the hypothesis.
 Development and per capita income are not the only determinants of inequality.
 Policies by the government or the introduction of other reforms can have a huge impact on inequality irrespective of the per capita income.

 adaptation to the Environmental Kuznets curve